JcDenton86/cordova-plugin-jc-googledrive/README.md

 # Cordova Google Drive plugin

-Access Google Drive Rest API using the recommended library.
-Read more [here](https://github.com/google/google-api-objectivec-client-for-rest).
+This plugin allows you to authenticate and access user's Google Drive account, using the new Rest API as recommended (Read more [here](https://github.com/google/google-api-objectivec-client-for-rest)).

 ## Installation